JDXpert Jobs

 Represents UW Health to outlying healthcare facilities with superb communication and customer service.

-Assists in writing or revising transport policies and procedures, education, and competencies.
+Adheres to and completes all policies and procedures, education, and competencies.

 Presents and demonstrates basic pediatric assessments to pediatric “mega-codes”.